failmap/failmap/docs/source/topics/development/stacking_pattern.md

 # Stacking pattern

-The stacking pattern is the mechanic that Failmap uses to store historical data.
+The stacking pattern is the mechanic that Web Security Map uses to store historical data.
 It allows for similar data to exist with gaps and very fast results to queries that ask "what items exist on this moment".

-Properly managing or developing Failmap requires understanding of this pattern.
+Properly managing or developing Web Security Map requires understanding of this pattern.
 It's not that hard, but doing it wrong might cause inconsistent data.